-During the fourth quarter of fiscal 2012, the Company issued 2,500,000 units at \$0.80 per unit, for gross proceeds of \$2,000,000, under a non-brokered private placement.
+In fiscal 2014, the Company initiated a private placement of units, priced at \$0.25 per unit.
 Each unit consisted of one common share and one half of one transferable share purchase warrant.
-Each whole share purchase warrant entitles the holder thereof to purchase one additional common share for 24 months from the date of closing at a price of \$1.00 per common share.
-The Company incurred cash share issuance costs of \$36,905 on the private placement.
+Each whole share purchase warrant will entitle the holder thereof to purchase one additional common share for 24 months from the date of closing at a price of \$0.30 per common share.
+To date, the Company has received \$0.8 million in subscriptions to this private placement.